-- When unleavened bread is totally immersed in wine, oil or a sauce it does not soak up, or absorb, too much of the "dip." - 2) When leavened bread is totally immersed in wine, oil, or a sauce, it absorbs the dip very quickly and becomes "sopping wet" as we would say.
+- When unleavened bread is totally immersed in the unleavened drink, oil or a sauce it does not soak up, or absorb, too much of the "dip." - 2) When leavened bread is totally immersed in the unleavened drink, oil, or a sauce, it absorbs the dip very quickly and becomes "sopping wet" as we would say.